jdantonio/functional-ruby/README.md

 * Recursive calls to superclass methods
 * Dispatching to superclass methods when no match is found
 * Reasonable error messages when no match is found

+### For good -behavior(timeoff).

+One of Ruby's greatest strengths is [duck typing](http://rubylearning.com/satishtalim/duck_typing.html).
+Usually this is awesome and I'm happy to not have to deal with static typing and the compiler.
+Usually.
+The problem with duck typing is that is is impossible in Ruby to enforce an interface definition.
+I would never advocate turning Ruby into the cesspool complex object creation that Java has unfortunately become, but occasionally it would be nice to make sure a class implements a set of required methods.
+Enter Erlang's [-behavior](http://metajack.im/2008/10/29/custom-behaviors-in-erlang/) keyword.
+Basically, you define a `behavior_info` then drop a `behavior` call within a class.
+Forget to implement a required method and Ruby will let you know.
+See the examples below for details.

 ### To-do